 JPMORGAN EQUITY INCOME FUND

-The Equity Income Fund focuses on high-quality companies with healthy and sustainable dividend yields, providing a conservative way to participate in U.S. equity markets.
+The Equity Income Fund focuses on high-quality U.S. companies with healthy and sustainable dividends, which seeks to provide lower volatility access to stock market growth.

 - Invests in high-quality U.S. companies with attractive valuations and healthy dividends.

 - Top-quintile performance vs. peers over the 3-yr. period and top-decile performance over the 10-yr. period.1